paultyng/terraform-provider-opentelekomcloud/docs/resources/rds_instance_v3.md

 * `tags` - (Optional) Tags key/value pairs to associate with the instance.

 * `restore_point` - (Optional, ForceNew) Specifies the restoration information.
-By selecting this option a new RDS instance will be created from separate instance backup.
+By selecting this option you can either create a new RDS instance or restore backup from existing one.
 Structure is documented below.

-* `restore_from_backup` - (Optional) Specifies whether to restore database to an instance described in current resource.
+* `restore_from_backup` **DEPRECATED**  - (Optional) Specifies whether to restore database to an instance described in current resource.
   Structure is documented below.
+  Please use alternative parameter `restore_point`.

 * `ssl_enable` - (Optional) Specifies whether SSL should be enabled for MySql instances.